Sustainability

 • Health rights.

-Human Rights Issues and Affected Rights Holders Employees: Occupational Health (Health) and Safety
+Human Rights Issues: Occupational Health and Safety

 Key operational areas where significant human rights risks are identified: